jimmyangel/morinricardo/content/post/2018-08-16-howl-timber-harvest.md

 ### Accessing the visualization

 To view the latest version of the visualization, head over to [https://logging.oregonhowl.org](https://logging.oregonhowl.org/).
-The site is alsombedded in the [HOWL](https://oregonhowl.org/) site as a new 'spotlight'.
+The site is also embedded in the [HOWL](https://oregonhowl.org/) site as a new 'spotlight'.

 As of this blog post's date, we are showing logging activities in National Forests where data is available, i.e., all forests except for Mount Hood and Siuslaw.